Best AI Document Redaction Tools (2026): Named & Compared

 Match the tool to four things, in order:

-1. Document types.
+- Document types.
 Mostly PDFs and scans?
 A focused PDF/image redactor is the fastest path.
 Heavy video/audio?
-You need a multi-media tool.
+You need a multimedia tool like CaseGuard.

-4. Where it runs.
+- Where it runs.
 Data residency matters under GDPR.
-Confirm hosting region and retention controls before you upload anything real.
+Confirm hosting region and retention controls before you upload anything real — or choose on-premise if files cannot leave your hardware.

 Comparison at a glance